tbensky/ProjectClock/readme.md

 circles with the blue arrows are to be cut through.
 The smaller (outer) circles on Parts 3 and 4 are countersinks for #6 screw heads and are cut 0.1" deep.
 The inner circles on Parts 3 and 4 are to be cut through.

 We get good results using two tools.
 All pockets cuts on Parts 1 and 2, and the countersinks and through-holes on Paers 3 and 4 are first cut with a 1/8" end mill.
 Some precision is needed on the pocket cuts to hold the bearings snugly with just friction.
 Everything else can be done with a 1/4" end mill.
 Use tabs on all parts.

 Our CNC simulation looks like this

 ![CNC simulation](https://github.com/tbensky/ProjectClock/blob/main/Pics/cnc_sim.jpg)

 We used a Shapeoko CNC from Carbide3D.
+For efficient wood use, we used a 12"x5.5"x0.8" plank.
+Set the origin to the upper-left and clamps along the long edges of the board.

 ##  Escape wheel, and anchor